ArduPilot/ardupilot_wiki/dev/source/docs/buildin-mission-planner.rst

       Files\\APM Planner)  **to the bin/Debug folder** in the folder where your Visual Studio Mission Planner solution is stored. (the Git hub clone folder).
-This will setup your compiled version to match the current configuration of your APM (copter versus plane, other options.)
+This will setup your compiled version to match the current configuration of your AutoPilot (copter versus plane, other options, etc)
    -  I.E, if you solution is in folder MPGitClone, then copy the .xml files to MPGitClone\\bin\\Debug.
 Some will copy without notice, but some  will ask you if you want to replace the existing file.